juggenova/webapp-compare/springboot-ai/HOWTORUN.md

 - Node.js and npm
 - Maven (optional, as the project includes Maven wrapper)

+## Database

+The application uses an embedded MariaDB database for development, so you don't need to install a separate database server.
+The database is automatically created and initialized with the necessary schema and default data when the application starts.

+The database files are stored in the `./embedded-mariadb-data` directory.
+If you want to reset the database, you can delete this directory and restart the application.

+The application is designed to reuse existing database files if they exist, so your data will persist between application restarts.

+### Implementation Details

+- The application uses JPA for object-relational mapping
+- Database operations are performed through custom DAO (Data Access Object) classes
+- JPQL is used for most queries, with native SQL for more complex operations
+- Flyway handles database migrations and schema versioning
+- The implementation is compatible with MySQL in production
+- The embedded MariaDB database is managed by a custom implementation that properly handles database reopening

 ## Project Structure

 - `src/` - Spring Boot backend